openstack-archive/fuel-docs/pages/operations/2450-galera-backport-ocf.rst

 HowTo: Backport Galera Pacemaker OCF script
 ===========================================

-Fuel 5.1 has a completely redesigned OCF script which makes the :ref:`Galera cluster<galera-cluster-term>` more reliable and predictable.
-This can be backported to the Fuel 5.0 release following the instructions below;
-similar steps could be used
-to backport to older versions
-by adjusting the MySQL commands to match those used by the specific version of MySQL.
+Starting from Fuel 5.1, OCF script was completely redesigned which makes the :ref:`Galera cluster<galera-cluster-term>` cluster more reliable and predictable.
+The script can be backported to the Fuel pre-5.1 releases following the instructions below; similar steps could be used to backport to the older versions by adjusting the MySQL commands to match those used by the specific version of MySQL.

 .. warning:: Before performing any operations with Galera, you should schedule the maintenance window,